pmahnke/mahnke-cocktails/recipe/caipirinha.md

 category: "Cachaça "
 youtube: "i1UHUyWerhg"
 excerpt: |
-  The classic Caipirinha cocktail features cachaça, lime and sugar.
+  The Caipirinha is a classic Brazilian cocktail known for its refreshing and tangy flavor.
+It's made with a few simple ingredients: cachaça, lime, sugar, and ice.
 ---

 ### Ingredients